Zeeeepa/xyops/docs/api.md

 POST /api/app/update_secret/v1
 ```

-Update an existing secret’s metadata and/or encrypted variable data.
+Update an existing secret's metadata and/or encrypted variable data.
 Admin only.
 Requires a valid administrator session or API Key.
 The request must be sent as an HTTP POST with a JSON body.

 See [Secret](data.md#secret) for details on the metadata properties.
 The request is shallow-merged into the existing secret, so you can provide a sparse set of properties to update.
 If you include [Secret.fields](data.md#secret-fields), the variables will be re-encrypted and stored; the `names` list will be regenerated from the provided field names.
 The `modified` timestamp is updated automatically, and the `revision` is incremented.